atlanticstarr1/dollarbank/README.md

 6. If all goes well, MetaMask should display a Congratulations screen.
 Click All Done.
 7. Now we need to connect MetaMask to the blockchain created by Ganache.
 Click the menu that shows **Main Network** and select ***Localhost 8545***

 Each account created by Ganache is given 100 ether.
-You'll notice it's slightly less on the first account because some gas was used when the contract itself was deployed and when the tests were run.
+You'll notice it's slightly less on the first & second account because some gas was used when the contract itself was deployed and when the tests were run.

 > Configuration is now complete.